Tell me more ×

 Google turns up a bunch more references and links

-Cutting in 3 or 4 doesn't avoid the problems.
+Cutting in 3 or 4 doesn't avoid the problems but it's not quite as bad.

 Your Answer